,

 • Below-floor systems

-The above-floor systems are installed below the finished flooring (hardwood flooring, for example) but above the subflooring.
-Proper planning is essential for this type of system as this system uses grooved wood panels installed under the finished floor.
-The floor height is raised, which can cause a problem with doors or plumbing fixtures.
+The above-floor systems are installed below the finished flooring (such as hardwood flooring), but above the subflooring.
+Proper planning is essential for this type of system since it uses grooved wood panels installed under the finished floor.
+The raised floor height can cause problems with doors or plumbing fixtures.

 Do I need insulation under radiant floor heating?

-To enhance the energy efficiency and effectiveness of your hydronic radiant floor heating system and to avoid moisture buildup in the flooring, it is recommended to install insulation of good quality.
+To improve the energy efficiency and effectiveness of your hydronic radiant floor heating system and prevent moisture buildup in the flooring, it's recommended to install high-quality insulation.

-The type of insulation required for a hydronic floor heating system depends on various factors like the type of flooring, the room size and layout, and the heating capacity of the system.
+The type of insulation required for a hydronic floor heating system depends on various factors, including the type of flooring, room size and layout, and the heating capacity of the system.

 Rigid foam board insulation is commonly used to insulate the underside of the subfloor.
 It comes in rigid panels that can be cut to fit the space and attached using adhesive or mechanical fasteners.